 This is not to say that the baton of the past has been unsuccessful.
-Many national churches are now carrying the baton and moving forward with the capacity to carry on a robust ministry.
+There are many national churches that are now carrying the baton, moving forward, and have the capacity to carry on a robust ministry.
 But there are also those struggling to run with the baton handed them.

-If a church continues to insist on a colonialist approach in which outsiders make decisions for national churches about priorities, it is imperative they understand the difficult situation they are creating when the responsibility for managing and running the work is turned over to the national church.
+If a church continues to insist on a colonialist approach, it is imperative they understand the difficult situation being created when it is handed to the national church.
 Continuing a flow of resources from the West to the rest is simply not possible.
 Resources are not endless.
-Church professionals trained in and by the West may return to their home churches as marginalized leaders.
+Professionals trained in and by institutions in the West may return as marginalized leaders.
 Transplanted institutions and governance structures are at odds with local contextual structures.
 Buildings and land acquisition may hinder the original purpose of the missionaries.

-Though unintended, a colonial posture that demands and commands a Western defined level of capacity from the national church in order to carry the baton forward actually creates less than equal partners and keeps the national church body in a lap dog posture at the mercy of the original owner.
+Though unintended, this colonial posture, which demands and commands a Western defined level of capacity from the national church in order to carry the baton forward successfully, creates less than equal partners and keeps them in a lap dog posture at the mercy of the original owner.